 Pressure regulator – this reduces the pressure to a consistent PSI level to not overload the system.
 If your water pressure is above 40 PSI then you will need a regulator.
 If your pressure is between 25 and 35, then you may not need one, depending on how large your system is.
 We have one and it really helps regulate the pressure going into the system and we get better water flow from the drippers.

 Inline Water Filter – Your water might already be filtered , but the tiny emitters get clogged easily.
 Take the extra precaution and purchase an additional filter for your drip system.
 It may feel redundant but is worth the peace of mind knowing that your emitters will not get clogged up as easily.

 Hose connect adapter – this connects your garden hose to the mainline of the irrigation system.

 Water Transfer Pump – Last, but not least, is the water pump.
-I suggest a water transfer pump.
+You will need a DC water transfer pump, as this will connect to your battery.
 I explain how to properly size your water pump in the next section.

 Step Five: Install The Drip Irrigation System In the Correct Order